 Never galvanise or subject to other plating processes without the approval of the manufacturer Working Load Limit (WLL)

 The Working Load Limit refers to static loading - care must be taken to ensure that any shock or dynamic loads do not exceed the WLL.

 Spreading of load

 The load must not be concentrated over a small area e.g. by knife edges or small diameter steel ropes.

-If the intended environment of the shackle involves elevated or depressed temperatures please refer to us for advice.
+If the intended environment of the shackle involves elevated or depressed temperatures please refer to the temperature tolerance chart below or call us for advice.